Skip to content

 nah types

-If you have global classify entries that shadow built-in rules or flag classifiers, annotations are shown with nah forget hints.
+If you have global classify entries that shadow built-in rules or classifier functions, annotations are shown with nah forget hints.

 nah log